Traewelling/traewelling/README.md

 * Follow other people and see where they're going
 * Meet new friends who are on the same trip
 * Find who's going to an event and is with you in your journey
-* Optional sharing to Twitter and Mastodon
+* Optional sharing to Mastodon
 * See statistics about your trips
 * Export your trips to CSV, JSON or PDF
 * Create own applications with our API